 Record your hedgehog sightings and hedgehog holes

-Use the Big Hedgehog Map to record any sightings and create a record of where these creatures are across the UK.
+Use the big hedgehog map to record any sightings and create a record of where these creatures are across the UK.
 You can also use this site to map your hedgehog hole.

 Sick or injured hedgehogs

 If you find a sick or injured hedgehog you should contact Leyland Hedgehog Rescue on 07936986024 or find alternative rescue centres locally.
-There is also advice on the RSPCA website.

 Feeding hedgehogs